LaardCommunity/LaardCommunity.github.io/events.md

 LAARD is currently planning to hold online and in-person meetings in the near future.
 Be sure to join our mailing list and follow us on social media to stay up to date!

 <h2>1st online meeting</h2>
-Our first meeting will take place online (duration c.3 hours).
-To accommodate various time zones we would like to try the following schedule:
-Meeting Time: 11:00-14:00 in UK time (6:00-9:00 North America East Coast, 19:00-22:00 Japan/Korea) with a short break.

-The voting process for the first online meeting date is currently closed.
-The selected date will be announced soon.
+We are pleased to announce that the first online meeting of the LAARD community will take place on 9 January from 11:00 to 14:00 UK time, with a short break (6:00-9:00 North America East Coast, 19:00-22:00 Japan/Korea).

+We'll let you know soon about the programme and how to join.